 Crush Rib Design Guidelines

 We all know injection molding involves injecting molten plastic into a mold cavity.
-It requires pressure and heat to ensure the plastic fills the mold.
+Pressure and heat are required to ensure the plastic fills the mold.
 One of the most critical aspects of injection molding is the design of the mold itself.

-The mold needs to be designed in such a way that it can withstand the pressure and heat of the injection process, as well as be able to eject the finished product.
+The mold needs to be designed to withstand the pressure and heat of the injection process and eject the finished product.

-The paramount concern when adding crush ribs is that they do not cause any adverse effects on the function of your part.
-This blog post will make an informed discussion on how to design proper crush ribs for your injection molded parts.
+The paramount concern when adding crushed ribs is that they do not adversely affect the function of your part.
+This blog post will provide an informed discussion on how to design proper crush ribs for your injection-molded parts.

 What is a crush rib?

-A crush rib is a raised area on a molded part that helps to distribute the stress of injection molding evenly across the surface of the part.
+A crush rib is a raised area on a molded part that helps distribute the stress of injection molding evenly across the part’s surface.

-The rib is typically located on the underside of the part, where it will contact the mold during the injection process.
-The crush rib helps to prevent the part from warping or cracking during injection molding.
+The rib is typically located on the underside of the part, which will contact the mold during the injection process.
+The crushed rib helps to prevent the part from warping or cracking during injection molding.

 Crush ribs should be used when the material you are injection molding cannot evenly distribute the stress of injection molding across the entire surface of the part.
 This can be due to the material being too thin or the part being too large.